The House Exterior Interiors Plans Location Request a Viewing

 Franz von Wietersheim · Wietersheim Architekten

-"Inland Istria is Italy's finest secret — ancient, unhurried, and uncommonly beautiful."
+"Inland Istria is Croatia's finest secret — ancient, unhurried, and uncommonly beautiful."

 Near Grožnjan · 5 km · Artists' town & truffle country